I'm often asked... What are the best things to do in Japan?

 If Legoland had existed in the 1970s you can bet I would have been there!

-Aside from actually attending a sumo tournament, it is possible to see live sumo wrestling in Tokyo at an early-morning training session.
+Aside from actually attending a sumo tournament, it is possible to watch live sumo wrestling at an early-morning training session.

 These sumo stable tours take place in between the tournaments and are a rare chance to witness sumo training up close.
 This isn't just some show put on for tourists.
 These are actual training sessions to which a small number of members of the public get access to.